jon-brandy/hackthebox/Categories/Reversing/Impossible Password/README.md

 ![image](https://user-images.githubusercontent.com/70703371/208129195-3604916d-566c-4438-a97b-a3debcb68a18.png)

-3. Since it's a binary file, let's make it executeable by run chmod, then run the file.
+3. Now we know it's a binary file and stripped, means we can't see the function's name.
+Since it's a binary file, let's make it executeable by run chmod, then run the file.

 > RESULT